If you’re a millennial or Gen Z-er, you’ve most likely contemplated finding love in the world of online dating.

 Get a Google Voice Number

 Tired of handing out your number only to be texted by unsolicited suitors?
-Try downloading the free Google Voice app to future dates—this removes the hassle of having to block unwanted numbers or changing phone numbers.
+Try downloading the free Google Voice app for future dates—this removes the hassle of having to block unwanted numbers or changing phone numbers.

 Meet in a Public Place